-In the U.S., thousands of people have filed lawsuits against Monsanto alleging exposure to Roundup weed killer caused them to develop non-Hodgkin's lymphoma.
+In the U.S., thousands of people have filed lawsuits against Monsanto alleging exposure to Roundup caused them to develop non-Hodgkin's lymphoma.

 However, the U.S. District Judge presiding over all federal Roundup cases has agreed to push back several important deadlines in the bellwether process.

 Removing unwanted weeds is one thing, but preventing weeds from coming back can often be a great challenge for agricultural workers.

 Methods of weed control are many and varied, but the use of herbicide is sometimes the only practical and selective method.
 Herbicides are commonly used to eliminate and prevent all susceptible plants, not just weeds.

 One of the most popular weed killers used by farmers is Roundup, with glyphosate as the main ingredient.
 First introduced by Monsanto in 1974, glyphosate is now the active ingredient in many weedkillers and the world's best-selling chemical herbicide; more than 750 products contain it.